gbmhunter/blog/content/pcb-design/component-packages/qfn-component-package/index.md

 <td>
     <ul>
         <li>Microcontrollers</li>
-        <li>High-pin count, low footprint area IC's</li>
+        <li>High-pin count, low footprint area ICs</li>
     </ul>
 </td>
 </tr>
 </tbody>
 </table>

-The QFN component package is commonly used today for higher pin-count IC's such as microcontrollers.
+The QFN component package is commonly used today for higher pin-count ICs such as microcontrollers.
 It is a **near chip-scale package**, with all the pins being around the perimeter and an optional thermal pad(s) in the center.
 It is one of the highest pin-density SMD packages without resorting to BGA.
 Note that there are different pitch footprints within the QFN family!
 And QFN packages do not have to be square (square is the most common), some rectangular versions exist with a different number of leads on the two sides (they always have the same number of pins on the opposite side).

 QFN packages offer benefits over other packages for high-speed circuits, as well as high heat dissipation capabilities.
 QFN packages are lacking gull-wing leads (like that present on the QFP package), which create noise in high-speed applications.